kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/All Star Maps.md

 **Character Build Notes:**

-- *Attributes:* 16 Dexterity aids our chance to hit with blaster pistols for our three fights.
+- *Attributes:* Dexterity aids our chance to hit with blaster pistols for our two fights, while Constitution gives us a higher chance to survive in the Taris Sith Base.
+It's personal preference whether to choose 18 Dex (for maximum chance to hit the Governor and Gadon) or 18 Con (for maximum Vitality).
 We choose pistols over melee weapons to abuse the +10 Ranged vs. Melee bonus, especially since one of our two fights is done via Wire Targeting.
-Max Constitution helps us  and Wis are used for saving throws against stunning powers.
-10 Charisma is required for some Persuade checks on Kashyyyk.
+10 Wisdom is used for saving throws against stunning powers, while 10 Charisma is required for some Persuade checks on Kashyyyk.
-- *Skills:* Persuade is used in a few places, namely to Persuade Yuthura, Lashowe, and the Manaan scientists in Kolto Control.
+- *Skills:* Persuade is used to Persuade Yuthura and Lashowe on Korriban.
 Security is only necessary for a skip on Endar Spire that allows us to skip Trask.
 Points in Awareness allow us to see some mines to avoid them, but they're not really necessary.
 - *Feats:* Improved/Master Two-Weapon Fighting and Sneak Attack IX allow us to take out Gadon and the Sith Governor in short-order.
 Weapon Focus: Blaster Pistols can help our chance to hit slightly if that build is chosen.
 We use Sniper Shot as our main combat feat because it's the default combat feat for Scoundrels.

 ## Detailed Route